damphyr/rutema/rutema/README.txt

 == FEATURES/PROBLEMS:
 * Unified test execution environment for automated and manual tests
 * Extensible reports and notifications in various formats (email, rss, pdf, html etc.)
-* Web frontend and command line report generation tools for browsing the test results database (with rutemaweb)
 * Comprehensive history of test execution
 * A well defined way to create a project specific test specification format